 A process collage of the steps for making the strawberry cake batter.

 Step 4: Mix in the wet ingredients.
 Mix half of the wet ingredients into the batter, scrape down the bowl, then mix in the rest.
-Beat on medium speed for 10 seconds to ensure a smooth batter and to give the cake structure.

 Step 5: Bake the cake layers.
 Evenly distribute the strawberry cake batter into the prepared 8-inch cake pans, then bake!